Cider press. Own cider production business. How to make cider carbonated

 What is known about him?

-According to the developers, it will take only a few minutes to confidently fly this machine.
-To do this, the flying car has joysticks, similar to those used in computer games.
+According to the developers, it will only take a few minutes to confidently fly this machine.
+To do this, the flying car has joysticks similar to those used in computer games.

 Design